-Hazard Mitigation is one of the ways to permanently reduce the long-term risk to life and property from disasters.
+Hazard Mitigation is one of the ways to permanently reduce the long term risk to life and property from disasters.
 In the recent past, the citizens of Nevada have been caught unprepared for disasters, resulting in property damage, economic devastation, and in some cases, loss of life.
+Break the cycle by being aware of the risks and hazards in your community.

-Disasters such as wildfires, earthquakes, floods, winter

-storms and other natural and technological disasters leave people injured or displaced and cause significant damage to the environment and millions of dollars worth of damage to property.
+Disasters such as wildfires, earthquakes, floods, winter storms and other natural and technological disasters leave people injured or displaced and cause significant damage to the environment and millions of dollars worth of damage to property.